 Clients have reported reduced abdominal pain e.g. digestive issues after a holistic massage, less tension in their back neck and shoulders and feeling a sense of calmness.
 There are studies to support the positive effects of a holistic massage on the body’s immune system by stimulating the lymph nodes.
 It is also said to improve the condition of the body’s largest organ, your skin, by promoting tissue regeneration so reducing scar tissue and stretch marks.
 Also enhancing circulation by pumping oxygen and nutrients into your tissues and vital organs.

-Active Balance practices in Croxley Green with clients travelling from surrounding areas such as Rickmansworth, Watford, Moor Park, Maple Cross, Pinner, Ruislip, Bushey and places further afield like Chalfont St Peter, Slough, Luton, London, Birmingham and Manchester.
-Sarah has experience with, and is happy to travel, to treat the disabled.
+Active Balance practices in Chorleywood with clients travelling from surrounding areas such as Rickmansworth, Watford, Moor Park, Maple Cross, Pinner, Ruislip, Bushey and places further afield like Chalfont St Peter, Slough, Luton, London, Birmingham and Manchester.
+Sarah has experience with, and is happy to travel to treat the disabled and the heavily pregnant.
 Please visit our contact page to make arrangements.

 Treating a physical (jaw ache) and internal (bloating) condition at the same time is a harder task.
 As the patient has not been suffering with the symptoms of bloating for long, it is quicker to treat.